-Pressing on, finding nothing but uphill ahead, our decision to forgo hiking yesterday becomes a clear error in judgement (but at least we made some friends).
+Pressing on, finding nothing but uphill ahead, our decision to forgo hiking yesterday becomes a clear error in judgment (but at least we made some friends).

 The views continue to impress, and the climbs continue to exhaust, but with half the day behind us, our goal of reaching the Rest of Clouds becomes realistic (like we ever doubted ourselves).

-We also realize that every group of hikers we begin to encounter are also heading to Clouds Rest.
+We also realize that every group of hikers we begin to meet are also heading to Clouds Rest.
 So logically, we must beat them all there to claim the prime real estate.

 I camel up on water to avoid having to stop again, and push for the summit leaving a spectacular collection of trail graffiti in my wake (and no, it was not predominately phallic imagery).

 Nearing the top I meet a family who has begun to set up their camp.
 I ask why they stopped short of the summit, and they tell me of their plan to hike up for sunset and sunrise to which I respond, “that's silly.”